Lake Ellery: Flora and fauna

 Lake Ellery is entirely surrounded by native forest.
 The dominant trees are rimu and kahikatea, with some kāmahi, silver beech, and miro; beech becomes the dominant canopy tree at the lake's northwestern end.
 In more exposed areas with poorer soil, such as bluffs and on the lake's single island, manoao, mānuka, and yellow-silver pine (Lepidothamnus intermedius) become dominant, along with mountain toatoa and southern rātā.

 Along the Lake Ellery Track other species such as mountain horopito (Pseudowintera colorata), broadleaf (Griselinia littoralis), Hall's tōtara, and mataī can be seen, and there are numerous ferns on the forest floor, including Austroblechnum colensoi.

 Yellow-crowned kākāriki (Cyanoramphus auriceps) can be spotted along the Lake Ellery Track, and kākā are also present.
 Waterfowl include little shag (Phalacrocorax melanoleucas) and black shag (P. carbo), as well as grey duck (Anas superciliosa) and scaup (Aythya novaeseelandiae).
-Forest birds such as tomtit, brown creeper, fantail, grey warbler, tūī, and kererū are often seen.
+Forest birds such as tomtit, pīpipi, fantail, grey warbler, tūī, and kererū are often seen.
 Birds were formerly much more abundant: in 1940, Jackson Bay resident Dan Greaney described the forests around Lake Ellery as "reverberating with an unbroken roll of enthralling melody".

 For those interested in natural history, Kerry-Jayne Wilson described Lake Ellery's outflow as "one of the most beautiful, tranquil and interesting sections of creek in South Westland."